-What are Data Structures?
+What Are Data Structures?

-What are Data Structures Used for?
+What Are Data Structures Used for?

-Data Structures are used to make a program as efficient as possible and to create the best user experience without overloading the user’s system.
-It’s important to learn data structures to organize and store data, and how to implement them within your program.
+So, what are data structures used for?
+They are used to store and access your data in as efficient a way as possible to create the best user experience without overloading the user’s system.
+It’s important to learn how to create effective data structures to organize and store data, and how to implement them according to the needs of your project.

 Types of Data Structures

-Learning Data Structures
+Prerequisites to Learning Data Structures

 Having experience in programming or computer science can help you understand data structures better.
 Students are taught some of the basic and most common data structures in the beginning.
 They are also taught how to implement and use those data structures within a language.